Dimluar/nvim-latex/README.md

-# nvim-latex
+# nvim-experimental

-Personal neovim configuration for writing latex documents.
+In this configuration I'm going to try to start from scratch step by step.